Hot form quench: Applications

 Aerospace applications are being developed that include lip skins, nacelles, fairings, wing ribs and seats.
+The technology, given its inherent volume scalability, may be a good candidate for mass produced drone structures.
 Other transportation sector applications include electric bicycle frames, motorcycles, and rail structures.

 In other sectors, HFQ has been considered to replace heavy castings and machined components, currently made from aluminium where light-weighting or material utilisation are critical factors.
+Architectural aluminium panels requiring complex curved forms or tight radii have been considered for HFQ.
 There is also some interest in using HFQ for leading edges of turbines, that are subject to leading edge erosion.

 A critical consideration in the design of HFQ components is ensuring that the forming simulation is accurate, which is greatly influenced by the quality of the forming material cards for each alloy and the type of lubricant used.
 Even aluminium alloys produced to the same specification can have different formability and end properties, depending on the supplier and the sheet processing lines used.
-Therefore each grade of aluminium by supplier should be characterised with a common level of high fidelity.
+Therefore, each grade of aluminium by supplier should be characterised with a common level of high fidelity.